qualia-insights/opentaxliberty/README.md

 be able to stand on its own.
 It should validate, make the PDF, EVERYTHING related to a form F1040.
 Same goes for the W2.
 Then OpenTaxLiberty simply imports F1040 and asks F1040.py to make the PDF form.
 OpenTaxLiberty will provide the OpenAPI interfaces to the forms(s).
+OpenTaxLiberty should have an OpenAPI call for each tax form that it can process.

 At some point we have to stop playing around and get our own taxes DONE :-)

 - [X] rename F1040_validator.py to F1040.py
 - [X] rename W2_validator.py to W2.py